-In terms of working culture, expats (particularly those of European origin) will have no problem slotting in to the Canadian workplace.
-A highly developed, efficient nation, Canada is, by all accounts, a dream for committed professionals.
-As in most western countries, business in Canada operates on a 9am to 5pm, Monday to Friday basis.
+In terms of working culture, expats, especially those from Western Europe and the US, will have no problem slotting into the Canadian workplace.
+A highly developed, efficient country, Canada is, by all accounts, a dream for committed professionals.
+As in most Western countries, business in Canada operates on a 9am to 5pm, Monday to Friday basis.

 In most cases, expats need to have a job already secured before they are able to obtain a permit to work in Canada.
 The majority of people relocate as a result of intra-company transfer with a company they were previously working for in their home country.